Improbable (company): Defense

+Improbable is a former defence contractor.
+It span out its defence business in June 2023.

+The division had been responsible for developing large-scale real-life simulation platforms for governments, including for the US Department of Defense and the UK Ministry of Defence.
+Its software allowed troops to understand battlefield interactions with multiple simulated participants using real-world data on weather, geography and recent warfare.
+The firm also underpinned the Myridian initiative, a collaboration platform for modelling and simulation research, alongside the Universities of Oxford, Bristol, Leeds, Manchester, Durham and other institutions.
+The initiative aimed to help governments exploit advances in computational modelling and simulation, data analytics, AI and machine learning.
+The defence business also featured Skyral, a development platform for synthetic environments in the defence sector.

+As part of its pivot to venture building, in June 2023 Improbable announced the sale of its defence division to NOIA Capital.
+NOIA acquired approximately 70 engineers and modellers, along with the associated business interests and contracts, including those with the Ministry of Defence (MoD) in the United Kingdom.

 History

 2012-2015

-Co-founders Herman Narula and Rob Whitehead both studied computer science degrees at Cambridge University, at Girton and Robinson Colleges respectively.
+Co-founders Herman Narula and Rob Whitehead obtained computer science degrees from Cambridge University at Girton and Robinson Colleges, respectively.
 They met at Cambridge Computer Labs in the months leading up to Narula's graduation; Narula was specialising in computer vision and Whitehead in graphics.
 The third co-founder Peter Lipka was a student at Imperial College, London before taking a job as a developer for Goldman Sachs.
-Narula and Whitehead shared a childhood love of video games, with Whitehead boosting his student income by making and selling weapons in Second Life.
-The three founders would go on to become Improbable's CEO, Chief Product Officer and Chief Operating Officer/Asian CEO respectively.
+Narula and Whitehead shared a lifelong interest in video games, with Whitehead boosting his student income by making and selling weapons in Second Life.
+The three founders would go on to become Improbable's CEO, Chief Product Officer and Chief Operating Officer/Asian CEO, respectively.

-The firm's initial vision was of a product to help smaller video game development teams create massive simulations (or “virtual worlds”) at far greater scale and complexity.
+The company initially developed a platform to assist video game developers in creating large-scale simulations.
 This culminated in SpatialOS, a distributed operating system for massive-scale simulations which integrated with major game engines.

-Initially the business was run from Narula's parents' Hertfordshire house, Hyver Hall, through to the end of 2013, with Whitehead moving into the Narula family home.
+Initially, the business was run from Narula's parents' Hertfordshire house, Hyver Hall, through to the end of 2013, with Whitehead moving into the Narula family home.
 Seed funding came from a $1m Narula family loan and $1.2m from angel investors.
 Early-stage funders included the Wired journalist David Rowan (the first outside investor), UK VCs Saul and Robin Klein, Acorn Computer co-founder Hermann Hauser, Jawbone co-founder Alex Asseily, Skype co-founder Jaan Tallinn, Transferwise founder Taavet Hinrikus, Amadeus Capital Partners, Conversion Capital and UK tech investor Marcus Exall.

-In March 2015 the firm received a $20m Series A investment from Andreessen Horowitz, with Chris Dixon taking a board seat.
+In March 2015, the firm received a $20m Series A investment from Andreessen Horowitz, with Chris Dixon taking a board seat.
 Other series A investors included Horizons Ventures and Temasek.

 The firm partnered with Google in December 2016.
 SpatialOS was released into open beta in February 2017.
-The first games built on the technology were Worlds Adrift by Bossa Studios, Lazarus by Spilt Milk Studio and Fall Guys by Mediatonic.
+The first games built on the technology were Worlds Adrift by Bossa Studios and Lazarus by Spilt Milk Studio.